 In This Article

-Green plants are gorgeous, but sometimes, we crave bright colors and bold patterns.
+Green plants are gorgeous, but sometimes, we crave brighter colors and bold patterns.
 The aglaonema plant, also known as Chinese evergreen, offers both.
-This compact, easy-to-grow houseplant is known for its attractive coloring and patterns, ranging from jungle green, pink, red, silver, yellow, and cream to stripes and speckles.
-So, if your space needs a little pop of color, aglaonema is for you.
+This compact, easy-to-grow houseplant is loved for its vibrant coloring and patterns, ranging from jungle green, pink, red, silver, and yellow to stripes, speckles, and gradients.
+So if your space is in need of a little splash of color, aglaonema is the plant for you.

 - Botanical Name: Aglaonema commutatum